Aiuraa/test-pawn/README.md

 # Test pawn

-This test is just a PoC that one lib can cause huge binary size, there is many factor that can cause huge size rather than a lib/plugins only, like for example:
+This test is just a PoC that not maintaining your code properly can cause huge binary size, there is many factor that can cause huge size rather than a lib/plugins only, like for example:

-- Huge variable size `S3MP4K[10000]`
+- Huge variable size, for example: `S3MP4K[10000]`
 - Wasted dynamic memory allocation like `#pragma dynamic 69696969` for no reason
 - Too many junk in your code
+- Not compressing your pawn by default using `#pragma compress 1`
 - And many more

 The file provided here proof that a few KB of your code can cause such size if you don't properly care to your own code and may result to have file transfer lag or other things.